psvkaushik/CSC-510-Project2-TeachersPetBot/README.md

 `!custom_profanity_settings` to set the profanity settings

-`!leaderboard` any user can run to see the leaderboard of top 10 rankers
+`!leaderboard` any user can run to see the leaderboard of the top 10 rankers

 `!penalize <@member> <xp_points_penalized>` can use this new command to reduce XP (Instructor command)